TylerCharlesworth/tab-separator/README.md

 ## Features
 - [x] Replaces new tab page with a blank page.
 - [x] Customizable new tab titles (including totally blank).
-- [x] May be temporarily disabled (when default new tab page is desired).
 - [x] Optionally include text on new tab page (for quotes, etc.).

 ## Bugs?